Renzodef/HTML-CSS-JavaScript/README.md

 ## React Native
 It contains projects and guides on how to create cross-platform applications for Web, Android and iOS with the framework React Native that uses React instead of the native platform languages.

-## Sass
-It contains examples of scripts with Sass, (short for syntactically awesome style sheets) that is a preprocessor scripting language interpreted or compiled into Cascading Style Sheets (CSS).

-## Scss
-It contains examples of scrips with Scss, that is a superset of CSS interpreted or compiled into Cascading Style Sheets (CSS).

-## Templates
-It contains templates of elements to use in other projects such as separators, preloaders and social media buttons.

 ## WebApps
 It contains examples of little Web Applications made with interactions between HTML, CSS and JavaScript.